By: Nate Latessa

 It is important to consider the use of all sensitive data types, not just the obvious ones.

 Recently, there was a recent data breach of a healthcare organization where over 300K patient records were compromised.
 In addition to obvious patient information, the hackers gained access to the organization’s internal security protocol documentation, including architecture topology designs of the network, data information flow and process diagrams, and firewall configuration details.
 The hackers had access to a library of sensitive data, making it easy for them to access everything inside the “secure” system.
+This just goes to show how important it is for healthcare companies to get proper medical IT support so they can ensure none of their patients’ data gets leaked.
+Breaches like this are extremely serious and should be avoided at all costs.
+It is important for all medical sectors to update their software consistently so they have the right safety protocols in place.
+To better their security they could take extra safety measures when they use their EMS charting software for peace of mind about their computer systems.

 To best protect sensitive information, organizations need to understand what types of sensitive data they possess, where it’s stored, and who has access to it, also known as a data map.
 Proactively, data maps identify high-risk assets to ensure that they have adequate security controls for the type of data they’re storing.
 Reactively, data maps are used by cybersecurity incident responders to identify high-value assets to establish remediation priority, which can greatly reduce remediation time, cost and impact of a data breach.
+Many organizations tend to outsource their IT services, which at times include dealing with the threat of cyber-security.
+Understandably, the increased threats of ransomware, malware, and other viruses, could hurt the networking system of the firm and in turn, harm the company.
+If you are looking for computer support Indianapolis, you could head over to the website of IT service providers like Mirazon who could be of help in dealing with cyber threats.

 According to IBM, 77% of organizations lack a cybersecurity incident response plan.
 Let the team at Innovative Discovery help you take the first step in protecting your organization from cyber threats by creating a comprehensive data map.